cockpit-project/cockpit/doc/protocol.md

 type:

  * "bus": The DBus bus to connect to either "session" or "system", defaults to "system" if not present.
+If set to "internal" then this channel will communicate with the internal bridge DBus connection.
  * "name": A service name of the DBus service to communicate with.
+Set to null if "bus" is "internal".
  * "track": Only talk with the first name DBus owner of the service name, and close the channel when it goes away.